KumarRobotics/ublox/README.md

 Consequently, the user should specify the version of their device in rosparam.

 A warning will be issued on the console indicating which options have been ignored.

+## Unimplemented / Untested Devices

+`UbloxTim` and `UbloxFts` are currently unimplemented skeleton classes. `UbloxAdrUdr` is implemented, with the exception of `initializeRosDiagnostics()` and has not been tested on hardware.

+`UbloxFirmware7` has not been properly tested on a device with firmware version 7. `UbloxFirmware6` has been tested on a device with firmware version 8, but not with firmware version 6.

 ## FAQs